apache/flink-web/faq.md

 There are a multiple of ways to track the progress of a Flink program:

 - The JobManager (the master of the distributed system) starts a web interface to observe program execution.
-In runs on port 8081 by default (configured in `conf/flink-config.yml`).
+It runs on port 8081 by default (configured in `conf/flink-config.yml`).
 - When you start a program from the command line, it will print the status changes of all operators as the program progresses through the operations.